codeigniter4/CodeIgniter4/user_guide_src/source/database/query_builder.rst

     $builder->orderBy('title DESC, name ASC');
     // Produces: ORDER BY `title` DESC, `name` ASC

-Or multiple function calls can be made if you need multiple fields.
+Or multiple method calls can be made if you need multiple fields.

 ::